mrcyberfighter/it-edit-2.91/README.rst

         + **Redo** use the contextual menu or the shortcut: **Ctrl + Maj + Z**.

-          :note: The menu items from *Undo* and *Redo* does not work well but the shortcuts and and the contextual menu yes.

         + **Cut** use the contextual menu, the menu item, the button or the shortcut: **Ctrl + X**.

         + **Copy** use the contextual menu, the menu item, the button or the shortcut: **Ctrl + C**.